Tips For Visiting During Fall Color Season

-US Highway 221, on which the Grandfather Mountain ticket gate is located, is a two lane highway.
+U.S. 221, on which the Grandfather Mountain ticket gate is located, is a two-lane highway.
 There is no option that will allow drivers to “go around” Grandfather Mountain, so folks often find themselves in a line of traffic waiting to get to one of the two ticket booths.
 We ask for your patience, and we promise that we are trying to move cars through as quickly as possible.

-On a sunny, fall color weekend, if you desire to drive past Grandfather Mountain without stopping for a visit, we encourage you to choose a route other than US 221 to get from Linville to the Blue Ridge Parkway (or visa versa).
+On a sunny, fall color weekend, if you desire to drive past Grandfather Mountain without stopping for a visit, we encourage you to choose a route other than U.S. 221 to get from Linville to the Blue Ridge Parkway (or vice versa).